Why economists got it so wrong on US inflation

-NEW YORK (BLOOMBERG) - Economists are getting a dose of humility on forecasting inflation after a resurgent coronavirus, a tenuous global supply network and stimulus-fueled consumers combined to send US prices well beyond the expectations of Wall Street and policy makers.
+NEW YORK • Economists are getting a dose of humility on forecasting inflation after a resurgent coronavirus, a tenuous global supply network and stimulus-fuelled consumers combined to send prices in the United States well beyond the expectations of Wall Street and policymakers.

-The government's latest inflation read on Wednesday (Nov 10) showed a 6.2 per cent annual jump in consumer prices that exceeded all projections.
-Previously confined to categories mostly associated with the economy's reopening, the October data indicated a broadening of inflationary pressures.
+The US government's latest inflation read on Wednesday showed a 6.2 per cent annual jump in consumer prices that exceeded all projections.
+The October data indicated a broadening of inflationary pressures that were previously confined to categories mostly associated with the economy's reopening.

-Forecasting inflation "has been incredibly challenging" over the past year and will remain tough, said Matthew Luzzetti, chief US economist at Deutsche Bank.
+Forecasting inflation "has been incredibly challenging" over the past year and will remain tough, said Deutsche Bank's chief US economist Matthew Luzzetti.
 "It is difficult to feel comfortable with a view that you are building in enough price pressures at the moment, and risks remain skewed to the upside for the inflation outlook."

-Some prominent economists, including former Treasury Secretary Larry Summers and former New York Fed President Bill Dudley, have been warning about higher and more persistent inflation for nearly a year.
+Some top economists, including former Treasury secretary Larry Summers and former New York Fed president Bill Dudley, have warned about higher and more persistent inflation for nearly a year.

-Many expected the vaccine rollout to embolden Americans, whose savings grew from government financial support, to transition more of their disposable income to services.
-President Joe Biden's US$1.9 trillion (S$2.57 trillion) American Rescue Plan, passed in March, included an extension of enhanced unemployment benefits and US$1,400 checks for millions of consumers.
+Many expected the vaccine roll-out to embolden Americans, whose savings grew from government financial support, to transition more of their disposable income into services.
+US President Joe Biden's US$1.9 trillion (S$2.57 trillion) American Rescue Plan, passed in March, included an extension of enhanced unemployment benefits and US$1,400 cheques for millions of consumers.

-The thinking was that as more people traveled, dined out and attended entertainment venues, the less they would spend on merchandise.
+The thinking was that as more people travelled, dined out and visited entertainment venues, the less they would spend on merchandise.
 That would, in turn, help remove some of the strains on the supply chain.

-But the Delta wave of the virus kept massive pent-up demand skewed toward merchandise and added further strain to supply chains, particularly in Asia, said Ryan Sweet, head of monetary policy research at Moody's Analytics.
+But the Delta wave of the virus kept massive pent-up demand skewed towards merchandise and added further strain to supply chains, particularly in Asia, said Moody's Analytics head of monetary policy research Ryan Sweet.

 Retail sales are well above pre-pandemic levels, while services spending has yet to catch up.